Tea Party movement: Demographics

 A Gallup poll conducted in March 2010 found that—other than gender, income and politics—self-described Tea Party members were demographically similar to the population as a whole.
-A 2014 article from Forbes.com stated that the Tea Party's membership appears reminiscent of the people who supported independent Ross Perot's presidential campaigns in the 1990s.

-When surveying supporters or participants of the Tea Party movement, polls have shown that they are to a very great extent more likely to be registered Republican, have a favorable opinion of the Republican Party and an unfavorable opinion of the Democratic Party.
+When surveying supporters or participants of the Tea Party movement, polls have shown that they are, to a very great extent, more likely to be registered Republicans, have a favorable opinion of the Republican Party, and have an unfavorable opinion of the Democratic Party.

 The Bloomberg National Poll of adults 18 and over showed that 40% of Tea Party supporters are 55 or older, compared with 32% of all poll respondents; 79% are white, 61% are men and 44% identify as "born-again Christians", compared with 75%, 48.5%, and 34% for the general population, respectively.

 According to Susan Page and Naomi Jagoda of USA Today in 2010, the Tea Party was more "a frustrated state of mind" than "a classic political movement".
-Tea party members "are more likely to be married and a bit older than the nation as a whole".
+Tea party participants "are more likely to be married and a bit older than the nation as a whole".
 They are predominantly white, but other groups make up just under one-fourth of their ranks.
 They believe that the federal government has become too large and powerful.
 Surveys of Republican primary voters in the South in 2012 show that Tea Party supporters were not driven by racial animosity.
 Instead there was a strong positive relationship with religious evangelicalism.
 Tea Party supporters were older, male, poorer, more ideologically conservative, and more partisan than their fellow Republicans.

 Each of those factors is associated among Republicans with being more racially conservative.
 Using multiple regression techniques and a very large sample of N=100,000 the authors hold all the background factors statistically constant.
 When that happens, the tea party Republicans and other Republicans are practically identical on racial issues.
 In contrast, a 2015 study found that racial resentment was one of the strongest predictors for Tea Party Movement membership.